kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 	:scale: 100
 	:align: center

 This first principal component is fixed and we now add a second component to the system.
 We find the second component so that it is perpendicular to the first component's direction.
 Notice that this vector also starts at the origin, and can point in any direction as long as it remains perpendicular to the first component.
-We keep rotating that vector around until we find the direction that gives the greatest variance in the score values when projected on this new direction vector.
+We keep rotating the second component's direction vector around until we find a direction that gives the greatest variance in the score values when projected on this new direction vector.

 .. figure:: images/geometric-PCA-7-and-8-second-component-and-both-components.png
 	:alt: 	images/geometric-interpretation-of-PCA.svg